sbormann/ioBroker.iqontrol/README.md

 ### 0.0.15
 * (sbormann) Improved check for value type of states.
 * (sbormann) Improved slider-tooltip to lower font-size at large numbers.

-### 0.0 14
-* (sbormann) If role of state is not further specified, then check for role of parent object.

 ### 0.0.13
 * (sbormann) Doors and Windows now force true/false to be translated to opened/closed.